- Use the power of word of mouth to promote your website by giving your website directly to people.

 - Google SEO (Free): Search Engine Optimization (SEO) is the process of optimizing your website to appear higher in the Google Natural Listings.
 There are 2 phases: SEO on Page and SEO off Page.

-- Google Adwords (Pay Google): Pay Per Click system (PPC) to appear higher in the Google Sponsors Listings.
+- Google Ads (Pay Google): Pay Per Click system (PPC) to appear higher in the Google Sponsors Listings.

 Search Engine Optimisation (SEO) on page

-Add more textual content to all your pages as Google index all your pages by reading the important keywords in the text copy of each page, so each page has to target its own set of keywords.
+Add more textual content to all your pages as Google index all your pages by reading keywords in the text copy of each page, so each page has to target its own set of keywords.

-- Create 2 set of keywords per page:
+- Create 2 sets of keywords per page: Use synonyms

 - Theme Keywords that define your business, these are generic and high competitive keywords.